arobson/k8s-route53bot/README.md

 # k8s-route53bot

-Create a DNS record in an AWS Route53 zone for every loadBalancer service found in a kubernetes cluster.
+Creates DNS records in an AWS Route53 zone for every loadBalancer service found in a kubernetes cluster.

 ## Purpose

-This exists to dynamically create a record under an AWS Route 53 Zone for all loadbalancer service IPs in a Kubernetes cluster pointed to a subdomain.
+This exists to dynamically create records under an AWS Route 53 Zone for all loadbalancer service IPs in a Kubernetes cluster pointed to a subdomain.

 The repository contains both a 1 time job and a cron job so that after the initial creation, it will check, add/update the record as needed every 6 minutes (the length of the default record TTL).